MissVeronica/um-happy-birthday/README.md

 7.  * Select Name in celebrant list - Select the User name for the Celebrant listing at this page and UM Dashboard modal if activated.
 8.  * Activate the UM Dashboard modal - Click to activate the UM Dashboard modal for Happy Birthday.
 9.  * Select the text color for "One celebrant today Thursday" - Enter the color for the number of celebrants today text either by the color name or HEX code.
 Default color is "green".
+10.  * Past Celebrants to show - Select the number of past birthdays to show.
+Default is one day.
+11.  * Upcoming Celebrants to show - Select the number of upcoming birthdays to show.
+Default is 6 days.
 ### Email greetings
-10.  *  Activate sending emails - Click to enable the WP Cronjob sending Happy Birthday emails.
+12.  *  Activate sending emails - Click to enable the WP Cronjob sending Happy Birthday emails.
-11.  *  Select email sending speed - Select which speed to send the greetings emails in number of emails sent per hour.
+13.  *  Select email sending speed - Select which speed to send the greetings emails in number of emails sent per hour.
-12.  *  WP Mail or SMTP - Click if you are using WP Mail and not a SMTP transport service for your emails.
+14.  *  WP Mail or SMTP - Click if you are using WP Mail and not a SMTP transport service for your emails.
-13.  *  Select delay in seconds for WP Mail - Select the delay in seconds between each greetings email being sent via WP Mail.
+15.  *  Select delay in seconds for WP Mail - Select the delay in seconds between each greetings email being sent via WP Mail.
 ### WP SMS text greetings - Optional
-14.  * Activate sending WP SMS - Click to enable the WP Cronjob sending Happy Birthday mobile SMS text greeting instead of an email if User registered with Mobile number
+16.  * Activate sending WP SMS - Click to enable the WP Cronjob sending Happy Birthday mobile SMS text greeting instead of an email if User registered with Mobile number
-15.  * Activate sending flash WP SMS - Click to enable the WP Cronjob sending Happy Birthday flash SMS text greeting
+17.  * Activate sending flash WP SMS - Click to enable the WP Cronjob sending Happy Birthday flash SMS text greeting
-16.  * WP SMS text greeting - Enter your Happy Birthday SMS text greeting and you can use UM email placeholders and {today}, {age}, {user_id}, {mobile_number}
+18.  * WP SMS text greeting - Enter your Happy Birthday SMS text greeting and you can use UM email placeholders and {today}, {age}, {user_id}, {mobile_number}
 ### Daily Admin summary email
-17.  * Activate Admin info email - Click to enable the Admin info email sent after each batch of greetings emails.
+19.  * Activate Admin info email - Click to enable the Admin info email sent after each batch of greetings emails.
-18.  * Select info in Admin email - Select the information fields about the celebrant to include in the Admin info email.
+20.  * Select info in Admin email - Select the information fields about the celebrant to include in the Admin info email.
 ### Members Directory for display of Celebrants
-19.  * Select Members Directory form - Select the Members Directory form for display of celebrants.
+21.  * Select Members Directory form - Select the Members Directory form for display of celebrants.
-20.  * URL to Members Directory page - Enter the URL to the Members Directory page for display of celebrants.
+22.  * URL to Members Directory page - Enter the URL to the Members Directory page for display of celebrants.
 ### User Account page setting
-21.  * Allow users to enable/disable greetings - Click to allow Users to enable/disable greetings at their Account Privacy page.
+23.  * Allow users to enable/disable greetings - Click to allow Users to enable/disable greetings at their Account Privacy page.
 ### Birthday Celebration icons
-22.  * Birthday Celebration icon - Click to enable a Birthday Celebration icon at the User Profile page after the Celebrant's name.
+24.  * Birthday Celebration icon - Click to enable a Birthday Celebration icon at the User Profile page after the Celebrant's name.
-23.  * Select Birthday Celebration icon - Default Birthday Celebration icon is "A Cake with three Candles".
-Current Birthday Celebration icon:
+25.  * Select Birthday Celebration icon - Default Birthday Celebration icon is "A Cake with three Candles".
+Current Birthday Celebration icons with a simulation of current Title text settings for your Profile: As Celebrant: - As Profile Viewer:
-24.  * Birthday Celebration icon color - Enter the color for the Birthday Celebration icon either by the color name or HEX code.
+26.  * Birthday Celebration icon color - Enter the color for the Birthday Celebration icon either by the color name or HEX code.
 Default color is "white".
 W3Schools HTML Color Groups
-25.  * Birthday Celebration icon size - Enter the size value in pixels for the Birthday Celebration icon, default value is 40.
+27.  * Birthday Celebration icon size - Enter the size value in pixels for the Birthday Celebration icon, default value is 40.
+28.  * Birthday Celebration icon title text and border color - Enter the text and border color for the Birthday Celebration icon title either by the color name or HEX code.
+Default color is "black".
+29.  * Birthday Celebration icon title size and font - Enter the text size in pixels and font name for the Birthday Celebration icon title text.
+Default text size and font name "20px arial"
+30.  * Title text Birthday Celebration icon for the Celebrant - Enter the title text and placeholders when the Celebrant hover the Birthday Celebration icon.
+Default title text: "Congratulations to you {display_name} on your {age_ordinal} birthday.
+Greetings from the {site_name} team."
+31.  * Title text Birthday Celebration icon for a Profile Viewer - Enter the title text and placeholders when a Profile visitor hover the Birthday Celebration icon.
+Default title text: "{display_name} is celebrating {his_her} {age_ordinal} birthday today."
+32.  * Title text Birthday Celebration box horizontal position - Enter the title text box horizontal position to the left or right as negative or positiv pixels numbers.
+Default value is 0.
+33.  * Title text Birthday Celebration box width - Enter the title text box width in pixels.
+Default value is 300.

+## UM Dashboard
+1. Button: Restart Plugin WP Cronjob - Press this button if you want to have the Plugin WP Cronjob to be scheduled at 5 minutes past the hour.

 ## WP All Users
 1. UM Action: Resend Happy Birthday greetings